Last updated May 2023

 Want to tour the Alhambra in Granada, Spain?
 You usually need to buy a ticket in advance.
+During summer, Yosemite now requires entrance reservations.
 Before you go, perform at least some research on entry requirements for must-do sights and activities.

 Seek out good local sources of information.